dhirajpatra/kafka-python-multiprocess-producer-consumer/README.md

 This application demonstrates a Kafka setup with a producer and consumer using Python multiprocessing, Docker, and Docker Compose.
 The producer sends messages to a Kafka topic, and the consumer reads messages from the same topic.
 The configuration settings for Kafka are managed using a properties file.

 Kafka server can handle multiple consumer processes simultaneously.
-Kafka is designed to support multiple consumers reading from the same topic concurrently, and each consumer group can have multiple consumer instances spread across different processes or even different machines.
+Kafka is designed to support multiple consumers reading from the same topic concurrently.
+Though consumer group now have single consumer instances here.
+You can configure the kafka and the sysetm/server to make them too multiprocessing.

 ## Features